 The Requester shall include the Scheduled Station AE Title (0040,0001) as a Matching Key populated with its own AE Title.
-The value is intended to be informative for the Responder (see Section 4.130.4.1.3).
+The value is intended to be informative for influence the business logic of the Responder (see Section 4.130.4.1.3).

 The Requester shall include the Modality (0008,0060) as Matching Key populated with its own modality.
-The value is intended to be informative for the Responder (see Section 4.130.4.1.3).
+The value is intended to be informative for influence the business logic of the Responder (see Section 4.130.4.1.3).